 After deciding what tasks our app needs to accomplish, we need to decide how it will accomplish them.
 The easiest approach is to simply write those things out in a list.
-By breaking each part down into smaller pieces we make it easier to understand, and to see just what we need to make it work.
-It's just like getting directions to your favourite restaurant; a left turn here, a roundabout there, and you're sitting down at the table before you know it.
-Let's look at each thing we want Notekeeper to do, with the pieces and parts underneath:
+By breaking each part down into smaller pieces, we make it easier to understand, and to see just what we need to make it work.
+It's just like getting directions to your favorite restaurant; a left turn here, a roundabout there, and you're sitting down at the table before you know it.
+Let's look at each thing we want Notekeeper to do, with the help of the following pieces and parts:

-- Adding a note (form) - ° A form container.
-All user input widgets are wrapped up into - A title, the name of the note.
-This will also be used to display existing notes. - The note itself.
-The content or body of the note. - A save button.
-This triggers the actual saving.

-- The ability to display a list of notes (listview) - ° A row item containing the title of the note.
-This row should be a link to a page containing the body of the note. - ° A section header row might be nice. - The ability to view a note, and delete a note (label, paragraph, button) - ° A label for the title of the note - ° A paragraph containing the content of the note - ° A button labeled Delete - A back button
+- Adding new notes (form) - A form container: All user input widgets should be wrapped and contained within a form - A title: This would be the name of the note and will also be used to display the existing notes - ° The note itself: The content or body of the note - A Submit button: This will trigger the saving of the note - Displaying a list of existing notes (listview) - A row item containing the title of the note: This row should be a link to a page containing the body of the note - ° A section header row: This might be nice feature - Viewing note details (label, paragraph, button) - ° A label for the title of the note - ° A paragraph containing the content of the note - ° A button labeled Delete - ° A Back button